-- (1) Extraction is for County road maintenance or, construction only; - (2) Crushing operations are for limited time periods not to exceed 90 days. - (3) Scale or extent of operation remains limited to the acreage area listed on the table below. - (4) The Planning Director may refer zoning permit request to the Hearings Officer or the Planning Commission.(5) Operations will still be required to meet the standards and criteria of the - meet the standards and criteria of the Development Ordinance and Reclamation Ordinance.
+- (1) Extraction is for County road maintenance or, construction only; - (2) Crushing operations are for limited time periods not to exceed 90 days. - (3) Scale or extent of operation remains limited to the acreage area listed on the table below. - (4) The Planning Director may refer zoning permit request to the Hearings Officer or the Planning Commission. - (5) Operations will still be required to meet the standards and criteria of the Development Ordinance and Reclamation Ordinance.
 The County gravel pit sites listed on the following table shall apply under tis policy: